HenrySaya/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## 1-list_len.c
 This file contains a function that returns the number of elements in a linked list_t list Tested and compiled with 1-main.c file that is in the test folder.

+## 2-add_node.c
+This file includes a function that adds a new node at the beginning of a list_t list and returns  the address of the new element, or NULL if it failed.
+We used the strdup which will allocate memory for the string and duplicates the string.After which it returns a pointer to the new copy of the strings